There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Intense Action (+8pts)

 This was a war movie, so you would expect there to be intense action, and there definitely was.
-The movie was about two British soldiers traveling—on foot—across no-man’s land and through “abandoned” enemy territory.
-There was plenty of war action throughout this movie, but it was not in your face the entire time, so you will not get numb to it.
-Between the action, the characters are sneaking around some horrific scenes, with the possibility of German forces being around every corner.
+The movie was about two British soldiers traveling—on foot—across no-man’s land and through what they thought was abandoned enemy territory.
+There was plenty of war action throughout this movie, but the filmmakers spaced it out enough so that I never felt desensitized to it.
+Then between the action, the characters were sneaking around some horrific scenes, with the possibility of German forces being around every corner, which really ramped up the intensity.

-This kept me on the edge of my seat even when action was not happening, and these quieter scenes made the action feel so much more intense.
-I want to be clear—before making my next statement—by saying that this movie was in no way a horror movie.
-However, the quieter scenes felt like when things feel too quiet in horror movies.
-That is what a lot of this movie felt like.
-There were a ton of scenes that were incredibly suspenseful, as it felt like the protagonists were just around the corner from danger.
-However, instead of having a monster potentially around the corner, this movie had German soldiers.
-The action was intense, and it was boosted by these suspenseful scenes.
+This kept me on the edge of my seat even when action was not happening, and those quieter scenes made the action feel so much more intense.
+The quieter scenes felt like when things feel too quiet in horror movies, which made me feel like things were about to get crazy at any second.
+There were a ton of scenes that were incredibly suspenseful, as it felt like the protagonists were just around the corner from danger at all times.
+The action was intense, and this was boosted by the suspenseful, quieter scenes.

 Con: Convenient (-2pts)

 There were a number of convenient moments and incidents throughout this movie, but there were two examples that stood out to me more than the rest.
-The first example occurred just after the shocking moment that I mentioned earlier.
+The first occurred just after the shocking moment that I mentioned earlier.
 It was not what happened that I thought was convenient, but it was the oddly convenient timing that made the moment a little silly.
-The second example was toward the end of the movie, and was one of those moments where a character was sort of just bumbling around, almost completely unaware of his surroundings, and things just happened to go their way.
-Both of these moments were somewhat forgivable, as I am sure they were a result of cutting this story down and making it more cinematic, but there were enough oddly convenient moments to make them worth mentioning.
+The second example was toward the end of the movie, and it was one of those moments where a character was sort of just bumbling around, almost completely unaware of his surroundings, and things just happened to go their way.
+Both of these moments were somewhat forgivable, as the movie moved on from them pretty quickly, but there were enough oddly convenient moments to make this worth mentioning in this review.

 Pro: The Mission (+8pts)

 The mission also very naturally put two men in an underdog story.
-The odds were stacked against them, which made you want to root for them.
+The odds were stacked against them, which made me want to root for them.
 Then there was the potential danger looming around every single corner, which made the movie very suspenseful.
-The mission made for a really strong plot.
-It was simple, it felt important, it made it easy to want to root for the protagonists, and it was filled with suspense.
-It was really just an all around strong premise, that hooked me quickly and kept me invested right up until the end of the movie.
+It was a simple premise, that felt important, suspenseful, and it had me pretty quickly rooting for the protagonists.
+It was really just a strong premise all around, as it hooked me quickly and it kept me invested right up until the end of the movie.

 Con: Defend Yourself (-2pts)

-Honestly, this was not a big deal and only ended up in here because I could not think of more severe issues.
-That being said, there were a few moments in this movie where a character had a perfect opportunity to kill a German soldier before that soldier had the opportunity to do the same to him, but instead the character just ran away—leaving himself wide open for that German soldier to try to kill him.
-This happened a few times throughout the movie, and it always felt like the character was making a catastrophically bad decision.
-Maybe the character was against killing unless it was absolutely necessary, but that was never implied by the filmmakers, so these moments just made the character come across as dumb.
+There were a few moments in this movie in which a protagonist had a perfect opportunity to kill a German soldier before that soldier had the opportunity to try to kill them.
+Instead that protagonist just ran away, leaving himself wide open.
+This happened a few times throughout the movie, and it always made me feel like the protagonist was making a blatantly horrible decision.
+Maybe the character was against killing unless it was absolutely necessary, but that was never stated or even implied, so these moments just made the character come across as dumb.

 Grade: A- (93pts)

 I do not think it is much of an exaggeration to say that there have been about a million war movies.
-Now that is not to say that they are bad, but you more or less know what to expect from them.
-You know to expect a fair amount of action, you know to expect a theme of brotherhood, and you know to expect a fair amount of drama.
-When done poorly, these movies can feel boring and over-dramatized.
+With that in mind, you know these movies will have a fair amount of action, you know they will have some focus on the brotherhood between soldiers, and you know there will be a fair amount of drama.
+When done poorly, these movies can feel boring, predictable, and over-dramatized.
 When done right, they can be epic dramas with compelling character stories.
-1917 was one that was done right.
+1917 was one of the latter.

-There was a decent amount of action, but I really liked the dynamic between the two lead characters.
-They made this a really easy story to get invested in, and there was even a twist around the halfway point of the movie.
-I had my minor issues with it, but it was a suspenseful, and interesting war story about two soldiers who went through hell together.
-I went into this movie with moderate expectations—knowing that the reviews were good, but that I have sat through some boring war movies that had good reviews before—but this movie crushed my expectations.
-It was the perfect balance between epic action, compelling drama, and edge-of-your-seat suspense.
-It also had a simple yet effective plot, and had two compelling characters played by two talented actors.
-It was a good movie that I think you will enjoy—whether you are a fan of war movies or not—and was one that I really enjoyed watching.
+There was a decent amount of action, and I really liked the dynamic between the two lead characters.
+They made this a really easy story to get invested in, and there was even a twist around the halfway point of the movie, which felt like it changed the entire game.
+I had my minor issues with the movie, but it was a suspenseful, and interesting war story about two soldiers who went through hell together.
+It was a perfect blend between epic action, compelling drama, and edge-of-your-seat suspense.
+It had a simple and effective plot, and it had two compelling characters played by two talented actors.
+It was a good movie that I think you will enjoy—regardless of whether or not you are a fan of war movies—and it was one that I really enjoyed watching.